Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 Biden supports a variety of steps to expand caregiving including ensuring access to preschool for 3- and 4-year-olds and also supporting caregivers through job training and improved benefits and protections.
 The Biden campaign says these initiatives would cost $775 billion over 10 years and would be paid for, in part, by rolling back tax breaks on high earners.

-Expanding opportunities in the female-dominated caregiving workforce would play a dual role in both helping families, and helping improve women's employment outlook, explains Sherry Glied, who is Dean New York University's Robert F. Wagner Graduate School of Public Service, noting that this pandemic-fueled economic crisis has hit women harder.
+Expanding opportunities in the female-dominated caregiving workforce would play a dual role in both helping families, and helping improve women's employment outlook, explains Sherry Glied, who is dean of New York University's Robert F. Wagner Graduate School of Public Service, noting that this pandemic-fueled economic crisis has hit women harder.

 "This really gives us an opportunity to sort of address two policy objectives with one policy step," Glied says.
-She is not an advisor to Biden, but has written a perspective in the New England Journal of Medicine on how policies to slow the spread and address the impact of COVID-19 could shift under a new U.S. president.
+She is not an advisor to Biden, but has written a perspective in the New England Journal of Medicine on how policies to address the impact of COVID-19 could shift under a new U.S. president.

 6. Bolster resources for vaccine distribution and PPE production

 States will need a lot of money to distribute a vaccine and make sure it gets to everyone who wants it.
 There are complex logistics that will require planning and resources.
-States may need freezers to store their vaccines,and given how many people are hesitant to be vaccinated, they will need public education materials and guidance.
-Currently state governors are asking for more guidance and assistance.
+For instance, states may need freezers to store their vaccines,and given how many people are hesitant to be vaccinated, they will need public education materials and guidance.
+Currently state governors are asking for more guidance and financial assistance.

 The Biden campaign proposes investing $25 billion in a vaccine manufacturing and distribution plan "that will guarantee it gets to every American, cost-free."